Highlands Ranch, Colorado

-Highlands Ranch is an unincorporated community and a census-designated place (CDP) located in and governed by Douglas County, Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+Highlands Ranch is an unincorporated community in and governed by Douglas County, Colorado, United States.
+For statistical purposes, the United States Census Bureau has defined the community as a census-designated place (CDP) as a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The population of the Highlands Ranch CDP was 105,631 at the 2020 census, making it the largest community in Douglas County and the most populous unincorporated community in Colorado.
 The Highlands Ranch Metropolitan District provides services to the community, which lies in ZIP Codes 80126, 80129, 80130, and 80163 (for post office boxes).

 History

 Beginnings

 This area of the Colorado Front Range was populated by a number of nomadic tribes, including the Ute, Cheyenne and Arapaho tribes.
 Because it was part of the Mississippi River Drainage Area, it was claimed by France by French explorer René-Robert Cavelier, Sieur de La Salle and it was named as part of "Louisiana" in 1682.
 The Spanish gained Louisiana in 1763, and returned it to France in 1801.
 This area of what is now Northern Douglas County, was in the Louisiana Purchase when it was sold to the United States in 1803.

 The Stephen H. Long's Expedition of 1820 entered the area at the beginning of July 1820.
 That was the first documented exploration of the area by European or United States explorers.

 Much of the Denver Metro Area began to be settled as ranch land starting in 1859, but because of a lack of water in the area, it was not permanently settled until around 1870.
 The first legal settler of the area was Curtis H. Field, who purchased land just on the west side of Santa Fe Drive from the U.S. government on February 25, 1870.

 The Highlands Ranch Mansion (or "Castle Isabel") was built over a period of several years, from 1891 to 1904.
 The first owner of the house was Samuel Allan Long, who purchased a 40-acre homestead in northern Douglas County in 1884 and later expanded it to a 2,000-acre farm.
 By 1891 he had built a modest farmhouse on the property and called it Rotherwood after a boyhood farm.
 The name "Rotherwood", a reference to a boyhood farm of Long's, was found etched above the original front door that led experts to believe so.
 Long was a prominent innovator of dry land farming techniques in Colorado during the late 19th century.

 John W. Springer bought the ranch in 1898 and built the Highlands Ranch Mansion.
 He built it up to a 10,000 acre ranch and farm.
 It was called "Castle Isabel" for a time for his second wife Isabel Patterson Springer.
 He began selling off parts of the ranch in 1911.
 The mansion underwent a renovation from 2010 to 2012 that was funded by Shea Homes.